-Continued from page 1

-cleanup said it is safe to see the

-park - under certain conditions.

-"As long as they don't dig, they

-should be all right," Bogan said.
-"If

-they dig, there is a potential for

-someone to get hurt."
+Continued from page 1 should be all right," Bogan said.
+"If they dig there is a potential for someone to get hurt."

-Fontana said the safety of park users will continue to be a top priority including people using the 50-acre site near park headquarters.
+Fontana said the safety of park Fontana said the safety of park users will continue to be a top priority, including people using the 50 Acre , site near park headquarters